-So, when word got out that a film version was in the works with Meryl Streep in the role of Violet Weston I knew once again that I HAD to see it.
+So, when word got out a film version was in the works with Meryl Streep as Violet Weston, I knew once again that I had to see it.
 I was not disappointed and neither will you!

-All of the performances are noteworthy, but Meryl Streep is once again giving you an onscreen master class illustrating why she is the most lauded actresses in American history.
+All of the performances are noteworthy, but Meryl Streep once again gives us an onscreen master class illustrating why she is one of the most lauded actresses in American history.
 Running a close second is Emmy Winner Margot Martindale as Mattie Fay Aiken, who makes you hate her and breaks your heart all at the same time.
 Julia Roberts returns to her southern roots as the eldest Weston daughter Barbara Weston and reminds you why as film goers we fell in love with her in the first place.
-Juliette Lewis as Ivy Weston is delightfully kooky, however, it is Julianne Nicholson who turns in a performance riddled with range and pain that makes her truly unforgettable.
+Juliette Lewis as Ivy Weston is delightfully kooky, however, it is Julianne Nicholson whose performance riddled with range and pain making her truly unforgettable.

 Let’s not forget the men.
-Dermot Mulrooney, Sam Shepard, Ewan McGregor area all equally impressive.
+Dermot Mulroney, Sam Shepard, Ewan McGregor area all equally impressive.
 However, it is Benedict Cumberbatch as Little Charles Aiken that really makes you stand up and take notice.